loktioncode/Smart-Contracts-hardhat/README.md

-# smart-contract and the UI buiilt with solidity and react
+# ETH Wallet Whitelist DAPP
+## Smart contract build with solidity and Hardhart used for deploying
+## UI build using Next.js
+##